CONNECT WITH me ON INSTAGRAM

 Almost all Cubans who stay in hotels in Cuba today, have never stayed in a hotel outside of Cuba.
 Their reviews are pretty much worthless when taking into consideration whether or not a hotel is any good.

 Most of the photos from Cubans on a hotel’s Google or Instagram pages will be those individuals trying to get the hotel to share their image so as to attract new Instagram followers to the posters page.
 As again, most young Cuban’s aspire to becoming an ‘Influencer’.
+And Instagram is a full-time job for lots or Cubans.

-Sharing images of the ‘love stained’ couch or grotty bathroom in the suite of their 5 star hotel room likely wouldn’t result in many re-shares and follows on Instagram.
+Sharing images of the ‘love stained’ couch or grotty bathroom in the suite of their 5 star hotel room, likely wouldn’t result in many re-shares and follows on Instagram.
 So you can expect only staged photos from Cubans in skimpy attire in a hotels pool or by their bar.

 Cuba Hotels | Pros

 Pools make or break hotels in Cuba.
 If they don’t have a good pool, avoid them.
 Because it really is the pool you’re paying for.
+Everything else in the place from the food to the service and housekeeping, will be sub par.
+But the pool will be fantastic on a hot Cuban day.

 Drinking cold Cuban beer, which is surprisingly good, while sitting in a nice pool on a hot day is sublime.
 And it’s what you’re actually paying for in a Cuban hotel.
+If drinking in a pool everyday is not for you, then a Cuban hotel is probably not your best option.
+Because the rest of that 5 star hotel you’re thinking of booking, will be terrible.

 Cuba Accommodation | Casa Particular